pymupdf/PyMuPDF/docs/page.rst

       :returns: the created annotation.
 It is drawn with line (stroke) color red = (1, 0, 0), line width 1, fill color is supported.

    .. method:: add_redact_annot(quad, text=None, fontname=None, fontsize=11, align=TEXT_ALIGN_LEFT, fill=(1, 1, 1), text_color=(0, 0, 0), cross_out=True)

-      * New in v1.16.11

       PDF only: Add a redaction annotation.
 A redaction annotation identifies content to be removed from the document.
 Adding such an annotation is the first of two steps.
 It makes visible what will be removed in the subsequent step, :meth:`Page.apply_redactions`.

       :arg quad_like,rect_like quad: specifies the (rectangular) area to be removed which is always equal to the annotation rectangle.
 This may be a :data:`rect_like` or :data:`quad_like` object.
 If a quad is specified, then the enveloping rectangle is taken.

-      :arg str text: *(New in v1.16.12)* text to be placed in the rectangle after applying the redaction (and thus removing old content).
+      :arg str text: text to be placed in the rectangle after applying the redaction (and thus removing old content).
+(New in v1.16.12)

-      :arg str fontname: *(New in v1.16.12)* the font to use when *text* is given, otherwise ignored.
+      :arg str fontname: the font to use when *text* is given, otherwise ignored.
 The same rules apply as for :meth:`Page.insert_textbox` -- which is the method :meth:`Page.apply_redactions` internally invokes.
 The replacement text will be **vertically centered**, if this is one of the CJK or :ref:`Base-14-Fonts`.
+(New in v1.16.12)

          .. note::